jnand/cortland-guide/pages/review.md

 Review
 =======

-After working through the major section the threat model should now be acceptably derisked -- _there are always unknown side-channels to be reconsidered_.
+After working through each of the major sections, the threat model should now be _acceptably derisked_ -- _there are always unknown side-channels to consider_.

 Closing details